Cadiz Province - La Línea de la Concepción

 Getting There

 When visiting Gibraltar or 'The Rock' (in Spanish, El Peñón), you can park on the La Línea side and walk the one kilometre across the Gibraltar border.
 If you prefer to drive across and park on the other side, be prepared to wait in a long queue.
-If you prefer not to drive, there are good bus links from most towns along the coast, including a regular service from Marbella bus station to La Línea.
+If you prefer not to drive, there are good bus links from most towns along the coast, including a regular service from Estepona bus station to La Línea.

 Brief History

 La Línea suffered much destruction by the British during the Peninsular War of 1808-14, and there was even a threat that the French might take the town.
-There remains a point of historic interest in the form of the watchtower dating back to the 17 th century which still stands on Levante Beach.
+There remains a point of historic interest in the form of the watchtower dating back to the 17th century which still stands on Levante Beach.
 You can also see the remains of an extensive bunker system from the World War II, adding to the interesting history of this fascinating town.

 In recent years the town has become ever more popular both as a permanent residence and also as a tourist destination.
 The nearby area of Alcaidesa combines luxurious golf course and residential development.
 When linked to the many improvements made within La Línea itself, there are many reasons why the area is attracting so many people.